 9. How important is the sustainability of my project?

 Sustainability is very important.
-The Foundation believes that funding through our grantmaking process should be used as a piece of the puzzle to develop a comprehensive strategy to sustain vital programs and services.
-We are most interested in organizations that demonstrate the ability to leverage additional community resources and partnerships to ensure continuation of the project after Foundation funding has ended.
+TFEC believes that funding through our grantmaking process should be used as a piece of the puzzle to develop a comprehensive strategy to sustain vital programs and services.
+We are most interested in organizations that demonstrate the ability to leverage additional community resources and partnerships to ensure continuation of the project after TFEC funding has ended.

 10. What could cause my application to be eliminated from consideration?